 - Keto Starbucks Salted Caramel Mocha is a great alternative to the overpriced ones you get through a drive-through.

 Copycat Bailey's Irish Cream

-Combine Swerve, espresso powder, and cocoa in small saucepan.
+- Combine Swerve, espresso powder, and cocoa in medium saucepan.

 - Bring mixture to a slow boil, reduce heat slightly and simmer for 10-15 minutes.